stevezhangz/BERT-pytorch/README.md

 # How to config
 Modify super parameters directly in “Config.cfg”

-# About fintune
+# About fine-tune
-To identify the trained bert has learned something from the training dataset, bert fintune on the other dataset which various from the original one is necessary.
-We provide two examples, first one is about the prediction of specific sentence classification(there are no meanings about the classification, because bert trainning process is a self-learning process without supervise information about classification of per sentence), another one is about the word prediction of a specific sentence.
+To identify the trained bert has learned something from the training dataset, bert fine-tune on the other dataset which various from the original one is necessary.
+We provide two examples, first one is about the prediction of specific sentence classification(there are no meanings about the classification, because bert trainning process is a self-learning process without supervise infomation about classification of per sentence), another one is about the word prediction of a specific sentence.
 Next, we will enrich about the language generation and conversation.

 - sentence classification:

     ipython3  bert_for_sentence_classify.py

 - word prediction:

     ipython3  bert_for_word_classify.py

 # Pretrain
 Because of time, I can't spend time to train the model.
 You are welcome to use my model for training and contribute pre train weight to this project